Heimdalbe/competentietoolHOGENT/CompetentieTool/CompetentieTool/ScaffoldingReadme.txt

-﻿Support for ASP.NET Core Identity was added to your prouct
+﻿Support for ASP.NET Core Identity was added to your project
-- The code for adding Identity to your prouct was generated under Areas/Identity.
+- The code for adding Identity to your project was generated under Areas/Identity.

 Configuration of the Identity related services can be found in the Areas/Identity/IdentityHostingStartup.cs file.